arvidn/libtorrent/docs/tuning.rst

 Another way of reducing the executable size is to disable code that isn't used.
 There are a number of ``TORRENT_*`` macros that control which features are included in libtorrent.
 If these macros are used to strip down libtorrent, make sure the same macros are defined when building libtorrent as when linking against it.
-If these are different the structures will look different from the libtorrent side and from the client side and memory corruption will follow.
+Some of these macros may affect ABI (although they are not intended to).

 One, probably, safe macro to define is ``TORRENT_NO_DEPRECATE`` which removes all deprecated functions and struct members.
-As long as no deprecated functions are relied upon, this should be a simple way to eliminate a little bit of code.
+As long as no deprecated functions are relied upon, this should be a simple way to shave off some size from the executable.

 For all available options, see the `building libtorrent`_ section.
+Look specifically for the ``TORRENT_DISABLE_*`` macros.

 .. _`building libtorrent`: building.html